ThalisonAmaral2/chess-trainer/README.md

 # Chess Trainer

+## What's the benefit of using it?
+- You can quickly copy the FEN code of any position

 # How can I run the Chess Trainer?

 You will need to download the [Chess Trainer API](https://github.com/ThalisonAmaral2/chess-trainer-api)

 ### 0. Create a directory `Recommendend`
 ```sh